Kane next? The last five players Man Utd have signed from their big six rivals

 United, who were enduring a dreadful season under David Moyes, signed the attacking midfielder for £37.1million in January 2014 to try and lift the gloom around the club.

-The Spain international hasn’t been able to consistently replicate his best form at Old Trafford but has still provided some memorable moments, most notably those two goals at Anfield in 2015.
+The Spain international was never able to consistently replicate his best form at Old Trafford but has still provided plenty of memorable moments, most notably those two goals at Anfield in 2015.
+After leaving on a free last summer, he’s just won the first league title of his career with Galatasaray.

 Robin van Persie